Site logo

 White markings on the face and legs are also common.
 Interestingly, the palomino coat is formed on a red-based skin.
 It only occurs in horses with a cream gene, which causes a cream or golden coat.

-The history of the palomino horse traces back to the 16th century in Spain.
+The history of the palomino horse dates back to the 16th century in Spain.
 The natives bred palominos for their striking colors and used them exclusively for major events.

 Alternatively, the color was reserved for the noble class, royal families, and high-ranking military officials.
 It was a status symbol.